RaspberryPI – Commands cheat sheet

 sudo blkid

-This command gives you all currently installed partitions.
+This command will show you all currently installed partitions.

 Show detailed information